UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 echo 'ATGCCAGTA' | sed -r 's/ATG(.{3})GTA/\1/g'
 ```

-Or if we needed to replace those three bases with an expanded repeat of them, you could do the following where we capture the undefined string between `ATG` & `GTA`, and expand it to three times:
+Or if we needed to replace those three bases with an expanded tri-nucleotide repeat of them, you could do the following where we capture the undefined string between `ATG` & `GTA`, and expand it to three times:

 ```
 echo 'ATGCCAGTA' | sed -r 's/ATG(.{3})GTA/ATG\1\1\1GTA/g'